 I love serving steaks with Mashed Potatoes, especially when I make this red wine sauce!
+It’s classic for a reason.
 You don’t want to miss a single drop of this sauce, and the mashed potatoes soaks up the excess sauce perfectly.

 With that being said, vegetables and roasted potatoes are also a tasty options!